rug-compling/dact/cookbook/index.md

                     not (%verbcluster%)
                   )"""

+With these macros in place, we can find extraposition of PP's out of NP, as in cases like

+>  Lange tijd is de stad tevens het belangrijkste internationale centrum geweest van cultuur, kennis en geleerdheid

+Here, the PP "van cultuur, kennis en geleerdheid" is a dependent of "centrum", but it is placed to the right of the main verb.
+The following query identifies such constructions:

+    //node[%nachfeld% and @cat="pp" and ../node[@rel="hd" and @pt="n"]]

+TODO: we do not get extraposed constituents which are part of an extraposed clause:

+> Het is Clemenceau echter niet ontgaan dat er die maand kennelijk wel middelen genoeg waren om 1200 lichte tanks extra te bestellen

 ## Antecedents of co-indexed nodes

 Suppose we want to find all nouns which can be used as the direct object of the verb "drinken".